 Here's the main point.
 If you provide your contact information to us, we may contact you in response.
 Typically, we respond by email or by phone.
-We do not send automated emails or text messages.
+We do not send automated emails or text messages, except to remind you of appointments you have scheduled.
 Our communications to you come from real people.
 Occasionally, the office dog has been known to accidentally call a number.
 He is not a real person.
 But he is a real dog.
 His name is Elvis.
 He's a very good boy.

 When we say “we” or “us” or “our” in this policy, it means the law firm whose website you have visited.
 The website (atrlawfirm.com) is also called “the site” in this policy.